Week 4 NFL score predictions: A guide to best games, more

 Point spread: ATL -5 | Matchup quality: 59.4 (of 100)

 Katherine Terrell's pick: If A.J.
 Green is healthy, the Bengals should be able to attack the Falcons' defense, which just lost a third starter.
 If he's not, the Bengals' offense is handicapped without him or running back Joe Mixon.
-The Falcons had trouble running the ball against the Saints, which is a good sign for the Bengals after their run defense played poorly against the Falcons.
+The Falcons had trouble running the ball against the Saints, which is a good sign for the Bengals after their run defense played poorly against the Panthers in Week 3.
 Bengals 34, Falcons 28.

 Vaughn McClure's pick: The Falcons are banged up on defense, which puts the onus on the offense to take advantage of every scoring opportunity.
 If rookie Calvin Ridley continues to play at a high level next to Julio Jones and the Falcons find a way to block disruptive Bengals defensive lineman Geno Atkins, they should score enough points to win at home.
 Falcons 28, Bengals 24.